BlockDevsUnited/NFT-Tutorial/README.md

 # Level 9 - NFT-Tutorial

-Deploy an NFT project on Ethereum
+Deploy a NFT project on Ethereum

 ## Prefer a Video?
 If you would rather learn from a video, we have a recording available of this tutorial on our YouTube.
 Watch the video by clicking on the screenshot below, or go ahead and read the tutorial!